KuraKillu/OpenDoS/README.md

 # OpenDoS
-A Website for Cyber Security Practicum in trying DoS and Open Redirect Attack
+A Website for trying DoS and Open Redirect Attack

+# Purpose
+For Cyber Security Final Project